Do you know something about our history? We're looking for information, photos, documents, or artifacts about

 Another topic of interest is our participation in the development of judging standards.
 It appears SCOS used Orchid Digest judging standards until

-1968, when the standards of the American Orchid Society and Orchid Digest were "merged" in some way, and the judging center supported by SCOS became
+1968, when the standards of the American Orchid Society and Orchid Digest were "merged" in some way, and the judging center supported by SCOS (under the

 the web master if you can shed any light on these events.